The National Road in Washington County

 A litle past the S Bridge was the Caldwell Tavern, where travelers could stop for the night, enjoy a meal, and have a drink or two.

 At Wheeling, West Virginia, the Wheeling Suspension Bridge was built to take the National Road over the Ohio River into Ohio.
 At the time, it was the largest suspension bridge in the world.
-During the Civil War, the bridge was strategically important.
+During the Civil War, that bridge was strategically important.
 The bridge still carries local traffic, although U.S. 40 has been redirected over another bridge that was constructed for Interstate 70.

 The National Road was constructed across the state of Ohio as a condition of Ohio becoming a state.
 “The opening of the National Road saw thousands of travelers heading west over the Allegheny Mountains to settle the rich land of the Ohio River Valley,” Legends of America wrote.